tiaeabraham/flight-emissions-tracker/README.md

    source grant-permissions.sql;-- Part F: Creates additional users and grants privileges source queries.sql;          -- Part H: Check that queries run with no errors/warnings
    ```
-   - You may see “DROP TABLE IF EXISTS” warnings; these are safe to ignore.
+   - You may see “DROP ...
+IF EXISTS” warnings; these are safe to ignore.

 5. **Quit MySQL**:
    ```sql